-An analysis comparing the business objectives as set out in the Prospectus for the period from 21 October 2016, being the latest practicable date as defined in the Prospectus, to 31 December 2017 with the Group's actual business progress for the Review Period is set out as follows:
+An analysis comparing the business objectives as set out in the Prospectus for the period from 21 October 2016, being the latest practicable date as defined in the Prospectus, to 31 December 2016 with the Group's actual business progress for the Review Period is set out as follows:

-Business Objective Actual Progress Expand our servicing capacity The Group leased additional units at the new Sin Ming Autocity service centre which was operational in 3 rd quarter of 2017.
-Expand and train our workforce As part of the Group's plan to increase our service output, the Group employed additional 28 staff including 25 operations staff, 1 sales and marketing staff and 2 administrative and Finance staff.
+Business Objective Actual Progress Expand our servicing capacity The Group leased Unit 01-16 Sin Ming Drive which was operational in 3rd Quarter of 2016.
+Expand and train our workforce As part of the Group's plan to increase our service output, the Group employed additional 3 staff including 1 operations staff, 1 sales and marketing staff and 1 administrative staff.
 The Group will continue to identify suitable candidates and increase headcount for the business expansion.
-Strengthen our brand and sales and marketing To improve our branding, the Group appointed an external consultant to refine our brand identity and enhance our communication strategy.
+Strengthen our brand and sales and marketing To improve our branding strategies, the Group appointed an external consultant to refine our brand identity and enhance our communication strategy.
 During the review period, the Group enhanced its website and appointed an external vendor to design an application for a loyalty program for the Group.
-During the period under review, the Group also launched a series of sales and marketing promotion.
-Strengthen our operational efficiency The Group procured and completed the integration payroll system and procured a new ERP system specialised for the automotive industry.
+Strengthen our operational efficiency As at 31 December 2016, the Group upgraded its payroll system and procured and placed deposit for a new ERP system specialised for automotive industry.
 This system allows the Group to, amongst others, (a) maximise the efficiency of our service centres by providing tools designed to provide real-time service centre management; and (b) have access to up-to-date information by utilising a report generator that can be used for creating ad-hoc reports based on our specific needs and requirements.
-New IT hardware and other IT related peripherals were also purchased during the period under review.
-To lower our gearing ratio The Group has fully repaid the short term US dollar bank loan in 1st quarter of 2017.
+To lower our gearing ratio As at 31 December 2016, the Group was arranging to repay the short term Singapore dollar bank loan.
+This loan shall be fully repaid in 1st quarter of 2017.